 Our content is reader supported, which means when you buy from links you click on, we may earn a commission.

-A couple of decades ago, companies had to invest in their employees upfront.
-But now, many companies expect employees to use just-in-time training to get the job done.
+Companies had to invest in their employees upfront a couple of decades ago.
+But now, many companies expect employees to use just-in-time learning to get the job done.

-What is Just-in-Time Training?
+What is Just-in-Time Learning?

 Thinking they might require certain skills in the future may waste time, effort, and resources.
-Hence, training them when the requirement actually comes along is a better approach.
+Hence, training them when the requirement comes along is a better approach.
 This is where just-in-time training comes in.

-Examples of Just-in-Time Training
+Examples of Just-in-Time Learning

-Updates for Sales Representatives
+Example 1: Updates for Sales Representatives

 Sales representatives often need information on the go when dealing with both new and old customers.
 Depending on the industry they work in, they may require in-depth information at a moment’s notice.
 To use as an example, let’s say they are working in a brick-and-mortar store.
 With a plethora of products to sell, they need a repository of information in order to remain productive and sell in larger volumes.
 Plus, they need to be able to handle customer queries about their products that are often missing from product details.